dani2442/dani2442.github.io/content/posts/gaussian-processes/index.md

 \right)
 $$

-Then, using the argument of the joint-conditoinal probabtility, the probability of $\mathbf{f}$ under the approximate Gaussian posterior gives:
+Then, using the joint-conditional argument, the probability of $\mathbf{f}$ under the approximate Gaussian posterior gives:
 $$
 p(f_* \mid \mathbf{y}) \approx \mathcal{N}(f_* \mid m_*, v_*)
 $$